scraggo/scraggo.github.io/content/blog/tech/tech-talk-improving-capstone-project/index.md

 Looking back at this project after a long time was a bit of a shock!
 Combing through it, these areas stood out to me:

 - Documentation was insufficient
-- Interfaces for internal code was lacking
+- Internal code interfaces were lacking or inconsistent
-- Tests did not make definitive enough assertions
+- The tests did not make definitive enough assertions, coverage was low
-- Browse-ability was lacking, a mixture of domains, callback hell
+- Code readability was low - domains were mixed in the same files and there was a lot of unnecessary callback nesting
 - Performance wasn't scrutinized
-- Security was not on our minds
+- Security beyond input-validation was not on our minds
 - Error-handling did not go beyond `console.error`
 - There was no “product” perspective that would intelligently guide the project according to user needs.

-I go into full detail on how I'd improve these things in the talk - with code examples and in-depth explanations.
+I go into detail on how I'd improve these things in the talk - with in-depth code examples and explanations.

 ## Interested in having me give a talk?